Well, two hours in the can, as El Rushbo would say.

 So the insurance company isn't inducing the moral hazard and taking on a bad risk.

-You know, insurance, the insurance industry is a great regulator of behavior if we would just let it.
+You know, the insurance industry is a great regulator of behavior if we would just let it.

 Anyway, that's it for this hour.

-1800, 282-2882, lots of things to talk about today.
+Lots of things to talk about today.

-It's open line Friday on the Rush Limbaugh program.
+It's Open Line Friday on the Rush Limbaugh program.

-Open line Friday on the Rush Limbaugh program.
+Open Line Friday on the Rush Limbaugh program.

-This has been uh Rush will be back on Tuesday, as I say.
+We'll be back on Tuesday, as I say.

 It's Terry on the Rush Limbaugh program.

-Jason, it's it's great to be with you.
+Jason, it's great to be with you.

-Well, you're making flattery will get you nowhere.
+Well, flattery will get you nowhere.

-People you would think that these people were, you know, everybody's educated that they could read and learn and know what's in the contract.
+People, you would think that these people were, you know, everybody's educated that they could read and learn and know what's in the contract.

 They have not been taught personal responsibility.